trevorbox/service-mesh-patterns/README.md

 ## Originate TLS through an Egress Gateway with a trusted CA Certificate

-See the [README.md](egressgateway/README.md) within the egressgateway folder.
+Follow the instructions from the [README.md](egressgateway/README.md) within the egressgateway folder.